inrialearninglab/ai4t/docs/O1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-1-3-why-this-training-in-european-context.en.md

 ---

-**<span style="color:#EE147F">Caution : Guidelines about AI Ethics in Education not yet available </span>**.
-In line with Research and the development digital literacy, the project proposes to use the guidelines about AI Ethics in Education as a support for a first reflection on the informed uses of AI.
+**<span style="color:#EE147F">Caution : Guidelines about AI Ethics in Education** **not yet available </span>**In line with Research and the development digital literacy, the project proposes to use the guidelines about AI Ethics in Education as a support for a first reflection on the informed uses of AI.

 ---